bwestlin/bwestlin.github.io/_posts/2015-06-15-scaladays-2015-amsterdam.md

 expressing intent more clearly.

-A quite common real world issue while programming in Scala is that different [Monads](https://en.wikipedia.org/wiki/Monad_(functional_programming)) don't compose which makes it impossible to mix them in a for-comprehensions.
+A quite common real world issue while programming in Scala is that different [Monads](https://en.wikipedia.org/wiki/Monad_(functional_programming)) don't compose which makes it impossible to mix them in a for-comprehension.
 This can lead to severely nested and unreadable code.

-Using Monad transformers is a solution to this issue, basically a way to lift the different monads into the same shape from where they can be composed.
+Using Monad transformers is a solution to this issue, allowing us to combine several monads into one.
+We can then write a for-comprehension where we directly access all the combined monads, e.g., both futures and options.

-# Let the user of a library decide upon how to handle errors
+# Why not let the user of a library decide upon how to handle errors

 Another talk I found really intriguing was
 [Delimited dependently-typed monadic checked exceptions in Scala](http://event.scaladays.org/scaladays-amsterdam-2015#!#schedulePopupExtras-6918)